Warm Dark Matter Galaxies with Central Supermassive Black-Holes: Galaxy structure with central supermassive black holes in the WDM Thomas-Fermi approach

 $ \nu(\xi) $ takes large positive values for $ \xi \ll \xi_0 $ as implied by eq.(\ref{NUBH}), then decreases till vanishing at $ \xi = \xi_A $, $ \nu(\xi_A) = 0 $ and becomes negative for $ \xi > \xi_A $, as shown by our detailed resolution of the Thomas-Fermi equation [sec. \ref{3eje} and Fig. \ref{fnu}].

 { 0.1cm}

-Therefore, $ r_A = l_0 \; \xi_A $ plays the role of the {\bf quantum DM radius} of the galaxy for galaxies exhibiting a central black-hole.
+Therefore, $ r_A = l_0 \; \xi_A $ plays the role of the {\bf quantum DM radius} of the galaxy for galaxies exhibiting a central black hole.
 Namely, inside $ r_A $ the WDM gas is a {\bf quantum} gas, while for $ r \gtrsim r_A $ the WDM gas is a classical Boltzmann gas.

-That is, a small {\bf quantum core} of DM forms around the central black-hole.
-The size $ r_A $ of the quantum core turns to be smaller for increasing galaxy masses and black-hole masses because the larger is the black-hole mass, the larger is its gravitational attraction on the WDM which is thus more compact and hence smaller is the quantum radius core $ r_A $.
+That is, a small {\bf quantum core} of DM forms around the central black hole.
+The size $ r_A $ of the quantum core turns to be smaller for increasing galaxy masses and black-hole masses because the larger is the black hole mass, the larger is its gravitational attraction on the WDM which is thus more compact and hence smaller is the quantum radius core $ r_A $.

 { 0.1cm}